How Many Miles Is 22 Km

 Create a Conversion Chart

 You can create a conversion chart manually or use a spreadsheet program like Microsoft Excel or Google Sheets.
-Start by listing the kilometers in one column and then use the conversion factor to calculate the corresponding miles in the adjacent column.
+So start by listing the kilometers in one column and then use the conversion factor to calculate the corresponding miles in the adjacent column.
 You can then print the chart and keep it handy for quick reference.

 Practice Conversions Regularly